Corporate and social responsibility

 We encourage engagement with local charities and we have staff who volunteer in a variety of settings.
 Our MD, Richard Phelan, is involved with a children’s circus skills group which really is as exciting as it sounds, teaching unicycle riding, stilt-walking, juggling and aerial silks, to name a few!

-Other voluntary work undertaken by the team include a ‘helping hands’ group offering lifts to the elderly, assisting a competitive swimming club at the local leisure centre and helping TADS Teens, the local theatre group for young people, with anything from set design to generating publicity.
+Other voluntary work undertaken by the team includes a ‘helping hands’ group offering lifts to the elderly, assisting a local competitive swimming club and helping local theatre group TADS Teens with anything from set design to generating publicity.

 The environment